 Black Progress Resources

-As a minority-owned organization, Black Progress Resources can provide an effective minority-entree representation of the products and services of businesses that embrace the BPM Mission.
-Black Progress Resources provides a unique point of contact for businesses we represent to potential customers who welcome the opportunity to purchase from a minority-represented business.
+As a Black-owned organization, Black Progress Resources can provide an effective Black-entree representation of the products and services of businesses that embrace the BPM Mission.
+Black Progress Resources provides a unique point of contact for businesses we represent to potential customers who welcome the opportunity to purchase from a Black-represented business.

 Black Progress Resources will only represent companies that embrace the BPM Mission.